 Several years ago, the Upstate Workforce Development Board began an initiative to serve those that were approximately six months from release from prison.
-Interested in implementing this best practice, WorkLink WDB met with the Upstate WDB in the fall of 2018 to learn more about their model and best practices they discovered in serving this population.
-Shortly after the meeting between Upstate WDB and WorkLink WDB, the State Workforce Development Board released two re-entry initiative grant opportunities for local areas to implement a program to serve those that had been involved in the justice system.
+Interested in implementing this best practice, WorkLink Workforce Development Board met with the Upstate WDB in the fall of 2018 to learn more about their model and best practices they discovered in serving this population.
+Shortly after the meeting between Upstate WDB and WorkLink Workforce Development Board, the State Workforce Development Board released two re-entry initiative grant opportunities for local areas to implement a program to serve those that had been involved in the justice system.
 In the first round of grant awards, Upper Savannah WDB implemented one of these re-entry grants in 2019.
-In the second round, WorkLink WDB was similarly awarded a grant that will be implemented in the summer of 2020.
+In the second round, WorkLink Workforce Development Board agrant that will be implemented in the summer of 2020.
 Although each service delivery model differs slightly to accommodate local area needs, the three areas are participating in collaborative re-entry groups to better coordinate and learn from one another on how to better serve those that have been involved in the justice system.